 Can I ease some of your discomforts, right here?

-Everyone has a past.
+Everyone has the past.

 The majority of us have a messy past.
 The rest will have something messy happening to them, which will ultimately become the past.

 I don’t know about you, but I’ve done stupid and regrettable things in the past.
 Many times I’ve wondered if God would forgive me.
 My actions were awful, and I hurt people.
 I feel bad and Satan likes to rub my nose in my former mistakes.

 Here’s what I’ve come to realize, your past does not define your future.

 Your past is not too bad for God, and His ability to turn your life around.

 it is nothing compared to what I am going to do.

 19 For I am about to do something new.

 See, I have already begun!
 Do you not see it?